luron-tristan/zelpy/README.md

 => we have a lot of particles
 => should be imported when the game starts (or it would slow down the game)

+flame spell: works like the sword => flame inside of the attackable sprites and check for collisions
+heal: just spawn particles and heal the player